 The first 100 days constitute a “honeymoon” period.
-Within this brief period the CDO must establish themselves and create perceptions that others will associate with their subsequent actions.
+Within this brief period CDOs must establish themselves and create perceptions that others will associate with their subsequent actions.

-Gartner breaks down the CDO’s objectives into a 100 day roadmap (see Figure 1).
+Gartner breaks down the CDO’s objectives into a 100-day roadmap.
 Each phase includes critical target outcomes, actions and resources, as well as some optional ideas to consider as time and resources allow.

 Set up meetings with your team and key business and IT leaders before you join, and prepare a set of introductory materials about your experience.
 If you are a veteran in the business and have moved into the CDO role, make sure you briefly review your experience.
 Demonstrating that you understand “how things work around here” is crucial.

 Use face-to-face meetings to build a strong understanding of the business and rapport with key stakeholders.
-Devote at least 50 percent of your time to meeting these stakeholders to explain the CDO role, and how it will help them meet their business-critical objectives.
+Devote at least 50% of your time to meeting these stakeholders to explain the CDO role, and how it will help them meet their business-critical objectives.

-A list of no more than five thoughtful questions will be more instructive than trying to cover everything.
+A list of no more than five thoughtful questions will be more valuable than trying to cover everything.
 Pay close attention to chronic pain points and previous failures and actively solicit feedback on perceptions of the CDO and other data-based roles.
-Get a sense for how the CIO and IT organization are regarded in the business.
+Also try to get a sense of how the CIO and IT organization are regarded in the business.

-The plan phase turns what you’ve learned into a blueprint for action.
+The plan phase turns lessons learned from the “prepare” and “assess” phases into a blueprint for action.
 Share a vision with your team, line managers and the original business stakeholders you interviewed.
 Support this with an assessment of how the organization compares with your vision and outline how you will close the gap.
 Remember to phrase these objectives in terms of the business key performance indicators (KPIs) that are important to the goals set by executives and managers.

-- What did you say you were going to do during this period?
+- What are you going to do during this period?